pact-foundation/pact-jvm/README.md

 ### I Use Ruby or Go or something else
 The pact-jvm libraries are pure jvm technologies and do not have any native dependencies.

-However if you have a ruby provider, the json produced by this library is compatible with the ruby pact library.
+However, if you have a ruby provider, the json produced by this library is compatible with the ruby pact library.
-You'll want to look at: [Ruby Pact](https://github.com/realestate-com-au/pact).
+You'll want to look at: [Ruby Pact](https://github.com/pact-foundation/pact-ruby).

-For .Net, there is [Pact-net](https://github.com/SEEK-Jobs/pact-net).
+For .Net, there is [Pact-net](https://github.com/pact-foundation/pact-net).

 For JS, there is [Pact-JS](https://github.com/pact-foundation/pact-js).

 For Go, there is [Pact-go](https://github.com/pact-foundation/pact-go).

+For Rust, there is [Pact-Rust](https://github.com/pact-foundation/pact-reference/tree/master/rust/pact_consumer).

 Have a look at [implementations in other languages](https://github.com/realestate-com-au/pact/wiki#implementations-in-other-languages).